 Instructions to the editor: please make the following changes to Page 784, Line 37 in the subclause 9.3.1.22.4 EHT Variant User Info field in D2.2 as shown below:

-TxpwrAP is the AP’s transmit power, normalized to 20 MHz and expressed in dBm, as indicated by the AP Tx Power subfield of the Common Info field in the Trigger frame, the encoding of which is specified in 9.3.1.22 (Trigger frame format), or the AP Tx Power subfield of the TRS Control field, the encoding of which is specified in 9.2.4.6a.1 (TRS Control).
+TxpwrAP is the AP’s transmit power, normalized to 20 MHz and expressed in dBm/20 MHz, as indicated by the AP Tx Power subfield of the Common Info field in the Trigger frame, the encoding of which is specified in 9.3.1.22 (Trigger frame format), or the AP Tx Power subfield of the TRS Control field, the encoding of which is specified in 9.2.4.6a.1 (TRS Control).

-NOTE 1— TxpwrAP and Rxpwr are normalized to 20 MHz and expressed in dBm, while TxpwrSTA and TargetRxpwr are expressed in dBm without normalization.
+NOTE 1— TxpwrAP and Rxpwr are normalized to 20 MHz and expressed indBm/20 MHz, while TxpwrSTA and TargetRxpwr are expressed in dBm without normalization.

 Discussion: